Umbria: Demographics

+As of 2025, the region has 90,587 foreigners, about 10.6% of the total population of 851,954.

 Economy

 The present economic structure emerged from a series of transformations which took place mainly in the 1970s and 1980s.
 During this period, there was rapid expansion among small and medium-sized firms and a gradual retrenchment among the large firms which had hitherto characterised the region's industrial base.
 This process of structural adjustment is still going on.

 Economically the most important region is the upper Tiber valley with Città di Castello.
 Terni steelworks (stainless steel, titanium, alloy steel) and processing companies (automotive, stainless steel tubes, industrial food facility) account for 20 to 25% of Umbria's GDP.
 In Terni there are also many multinational companies in the fields of chemistry, hydroelectric power, renewable sources of energy, and textiles (Alcantara, Cashmere).
 In the rest of the region the ornamental ceramics industry is much esteemed.

-Umbrian agriculture is noted for its tobacco, olive oil and vineyards, which produce excellent wines.
+Umbrian agriculture is noted for its tobacco, olive oil and vineyards, which produce wines.
 Regional varietals include the white Orvieto, which draws agri-tourists to the vineyards in the area surrounding the medieval town of the same name.
 A notable wine is the Grechetto of Todi.
 Other noted wines produced in Umbria are Torgiano and Rosso di Montefalco.
 The Umbrian wineries are at the center of the "Cantine Aperte" or "Open Cellars" event, when local wine makers open their wineries to the public.
 Another typical Umbrian product is the black truffle found in Valnerina, an area that produces 45% of this product in Italy.

 The food industry in Umbria produces processed pork-meats, confectionery, pasta and the traditional products of Valnerina in preserved form (truffles, lentils, cheese).

 The unemployment rate stood at 8.2% in 2020.

+Tourism

+Umbria has many small and picturesque villages, 31 of them have been selected by I Borghi più belli d'Italia (The most beautiful Villages of Italy), a non-profit private association of small Italian towns of strong historical and artistic interest, that was founded on the initiative of the Tourism Council of the National Association of Italian Municipalities.